zopefoundation/z3c.caching/README.txt

         """An abstraction to help obtain a last-modified date for a published resource.

-        Should be registered as an unnamed multi-adapter from a published object (e.g. a view) and the request.
+        Should be registered as an unnamed adapter from a published object (e.g. a view).
         """

         def __call__():